 With this approach to recruiting for qualitative research, it can take weeks or even months to find quality focus group participants.

-Our focus group company recommends utilizing online recruitment methods instead.
-More on that later!
+For this reason, our focus group company often recommends utilizing online recruitment methods instead.
+But more on that later!

 Step #2: Determine Your Screening Criteria